gbtami/pychess-variants/static/docs/terminology.md

 ![Skewer example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Skewer.png)

 **Discovered attack** - One of your pieces would normally threaten an opposing piece but is blocked by one of your own pieces.
-Moving your blocking piece (and often threatening another piece at the same time), opens up the piece behind it to attack, which is called a discovered attack.
+Moving your blocking piece (and often threatening another piece at the same time) opens up the piece behind it to attack, which is called a discovered attack.
 Discovered attacks are particularly prominent in Xiangqi.

 ![Discovered attack example](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Discovery.png)